Sweet ravioli without butter: the light and delicious recipe

 • Type of plate Sweet

 Butterless sweet ravioli are a lighter variation of classic fried or baked desserts, perfect for those seeking a healthier alternative without sacrificing flavor.
-Made with a simple dough of flour, oil, eggs and sugar, these treats enclose a mouthwatering heart of jam, ricotta or chocolate cream.
+Made with a simple dough of flour, Olive Oil, eggs and sugar, these treats enclose a mouthwatering heart of jam, ricotta or chocolate cream.

 Ideal for Carnival, snacks or special breakfasts, they can be baked or fried, retaining all the fragrance and sweetness of the traditional version.
 Discover the easy recipe for making homemade sweet ravioli, without butter but full of goodness!